 Situated in East Asia, Japan is an archipelago of 6,852 islands.
 It is surrounded by the North Pacific Ocean to the east, the Sea of Japan to the west, and the East China Sea, and the Philippine Sea to the south.
 China, North Korea, South Korea, and Russia share maritime boundaries with Japan.
 Japan’s Geographic Coordinates are 35.41⁰ N and 135.83⁰E.

 Japan’s economic growth after World War II has been phenomenal.
 The shrewd government policies and dedicated work culture have propelled the country’s economy to great heights.

-For three decades from 1960's to 1980's Japan's real economic growth had been remarkable.
-In the 1990's however, Japan faced an economic crisis. with government spends having been promptly cut and investments made, the economy recovered again in 2009-2010.
+For three decades from the 1960s to the 1980s, Japan’s real economic growth had been remarkable.
+In the 1990s however, Japan faced an economic crisis. with government spending having been promptly cut and investments made, the economy recovered again in 2009-2010.

 |30,000BC||Earliest Known Inhabitation of Japan|

 |535 AD||Contact with Korea and China introduced Buddhism|

 |The Golden Age of Japan starts at the beginning of the Nara period.|

 |1192||Yoritomo of the Minamoto clan sets up a military government known as Shogunate|